-Mary W. Graham co-founded and co-directs the Transparency Policy Project at Harvard University’s John F. Kennedy School of Government with Archon Fung, the Ford Foundation Professor of Democracy and Citizenship and David Weil, a Professor at the Heller School for Social Policy and Management at Brandeis University.
-Graham’s research focuses on the historic struggle between government openness and secrecy in the United States, and the challenges of the digital age.
-Graham is a graduate of Georgetown University Law Center and an honors graduate of Harvard College.
+Graham co-founded and co-directs the Transparency Policy Project at Harvard University’s John F. Kennedy School of Government with Archon Fung, the Ford Foundation Professor of Democracy and Citizenship, and David Weil, economics professor and former dean of the Brandeis Heller School for Social Policy www.transparencypolicy.net.
+That website includes a selective list of Graham’s articles and working papers.

 Graham grew up in the Hyde Park neighborhood of Chicago’s south side and graduated from Hyde Park High School, where she served as co-editor of the school’s student newspaper.
 Her interest in government secrecy began when Mayor Richard J. Daley ordered “slum clearance” in the school’s neighborhood where many student families lived.
 Her interest in journalism was encouraged by English teacher Howard Sloan, who taught writing from Atlantic Monthly articles and by the stellar example of the Hyde Park Herald community newspaper owned by the Sagan family.
 Her father, Robert W. Wissler, was a professor of medicine at the University of Chicago investigating the links between diet and heart disease.
 Her mother, Elizabeth Anne Wissler, was a social worker who helped place Chicago children for adoption.
 Both were birthright Quakers, grew up in small Indiana towns, graduated from Earlham College, and came to the University of Chicago for graduate school on scholarships.